-Representative publications Refereed papers and chapters (10 out of 263) Legendre, Louis, Richard B. Rivkin & Nianzhi Jiao.
+Representative publications Refereed papers and chapters (10 out of more than 265) Legendre, Louis, Richard B. Rivkin & Nianzhi Jiao.
 2017.
 Advanced experimental approaches to marine water-column biogeochemical processes.
 ICES J. Mar Sci.
 75: 30–42, doi:10.1093/icesjms/fsx146.
 Legendre, Louis, Richard B. Rivkin, Markus G. Weinbauer, Lionel Guidi & Julia Uitz.
 2015.
 The microbial carbon pump concept: potential biogeochemical significance in the globally changing ocean.
 Progr.
 Oceanogr.
 134: 432-450 doi:10.1016/j.pocean.2015.01.008 Legendre, Louis & Nathalie Niquil.
 2013.
 Large-scale regional comparisons of ecosystem processes: methods and approaches.
 J. Mar.
 Syst.
 109-110: 4-21.
 Beaugrand, Gregory, Martin Edwards & Louis Legendre.
 2010.
 Marine biodiversity, ecosystem functioning and carbon cycles.
 Proc.
 Natl.
 Acad.
 Sci.
 U S A. 107: 10120-10124.
 Legendre, Louis & Richard B. Rivkin.
 2005.
 Integrating functional biodiversity, food-web processes and biogeochemical carbon fluxes into a conceptual approach for modeling the upper ocean in a high-CO2 world.
 J. Geophys.
 Res., 110, C09S17, doi:10.1029/2004JC002530.
 Rivkin, Richard & Louis Legendre.
 2001.
 Biogenic carbon cycling in the upper ocean: effects of microbial respiration.
 Science 291: 2398-2400.
 Rivkin, Richard B., Louis Legendre, et al. 1996.
 Vertical flux of biogenic carbon in the ocean: is there food web control?
 Science 272: 1163-1166.
 Legendre, Louis 1990.
 The significance of microalgal blooms for fisheries and for the export of particulate organic carbon in oceans.
 J. Plankton Res.
 12: 681-699.
 Legendre, Louis & Serge Demers.
 1984.
 Towards dynamic biological oceanography and limnology.
 Can.
 J. Fish.
 Aquat.
 Sci.
 41: 2-19.
 Legendre, Louis.
 1981.
 Hydrodynamic control of marine phytoplankton production: the paradox of stability, 191-207.
 In: Ecohydrodynamics (J.C.J.
 Nihoul, Ed.), Elsevier, Amsterdam, xii + 359 p.
 Books (3 out of 7) Legendre, Pierre & Louis Legendre.
 2012.
 Numerical Ecology, 3rd Ed.
 Elsevier, Amsterdam, xvi + 990 p.
 Legendre, Louis.
 2008.
 Scientific Research and Discovery: Process, Consequences and Practice.
 Electronic edition.
 In: Excellence in Ecology.
 Book 16 (Kinne, O., Ed.), International Ecology Institute, Oldendorf-Luhe, xv + 157 p. http://www.int-res.com/book-series/excellence-in-ecology/ee16/ Legendre, Louis.
 2004.
 Scientific Research and Discovery: Process, Consequences and Practice.
 In: Excellence in Ecology.
 Book 16 (Kinne, O., Ed.), International Ecology Institute, Oldendorf-Luhe, xxix + 235 p.